rowlandrose/RenRowly/README.md

 A 'controller' is a class that receives data from a model and loads one or more views with formatted data

 A 'model' is a class that returns data from a source such as an api or database

+Update Log:

+- V 1.0.2 - May 7, 2013
+  Now listing requirements in README
+  Can now be installed on the web root folder or any inner folder.

+- V 1.0.1 - April 29, 2013
+  Added htaccess file.

+- V 1.0 - April 26, 2013
+  First release.